 How can we express delight in our own children?
 Let’s consider a child’s writing.
 Rather then asking what a child was trying to say in a piece of writing, we can make observations.
 It looks like you put a lot of thought into this.
 It seems like you really love this subject.
 If we are observing a child’s artwork, we might talk about the movement or emotion of the piece.
 We might comment on the beautiful colors.

 Mr. Rogers also expressed delight in having the opportunity to get to know the journalist.
-In the same way, we can express our joy when her children wake up in the morning, or when they assemble for morning basket time, or when our teens come home from work.
+In the same way, we can express our joy when our children wake up in the morning, or when they assemble for morning basket time, or when our teens come home from work.
 That leads me to Mr. Rogers’s principal number two.

 Relationships come first.

 While Mr. Rogers met with the child and his parents, the journalist asked his staff how often he did that.
 The staff sighed and and answered, “Every day.”
 They expressed their chagrin at the delays that these interactions caused their production crew.

 When we have a needy toddler, teen, or spouse, we have a tendency to react the way Mr. Rogers’s production team did.
 We can become frustrated as we see these relationship issues as an interruption to our real work.
 Mr. Rogers would say that people are our real work.
 They should always come first, even if that means the math, the handwriting, or the history has to come later.

 We can apply this principle by reminding ourselves every day that we are first and foremost about relationship building.
 As a homeschooling mom of six, I can say unequivocally that my relationships with my children are the greatest blessing of teaching them at home and not their superior education.

 EQ is just as important as IQ.